mia-platform/documentation/docs/release-notes/platform_10-5-1_releasenotes.md

 ### Improvements

 Inside the Authorization section, now the "Manual Routes" table clearly shows the name of the Response policy.
-Furthermore, if a row filter on request has been set, it is now visibile with a specific icon next to the Request policy name.
+Furthermore, if a row filter on request has been set, it is now visible with a specific icon next to the Request policy name.

 ### Bug Fix